- City Of Eden Prairie

 - Background Check (includes driver’s check-must have valid driver’s license and excellent driving record)

-- Physical Exam (includes medical exam, agility testing and drug test)
+- Physical Exam (includes medical exam, physical abilities testing and drug test)

 - Psychological Evaluation